Level/level-js/README.md

 If the environment does not support a type, it will throw an error which `level-js` catches and passes to the callbacks of `put` or `batch`.
 For example, IE does not support typed array values.
 At the time of writing, Chrome is the only browser that supports all types listed above.

-Due to the special meaning that `null` and `undefined` have in `abstract-leveldown` iterators and Node.js streams, values of this type are converted to empty strings prior to storage.

 ### Keys

 All key types of IndexedDB Second Edition are supported.
 Depending on the environment, this includes: